Caltech-IPAC/kete/docs/tutorials/background.rst

 dependent operations in the future have the added complexity that they may have an additional second added in after planning has occurred.

-NEOSpy uses the TDB Scaling, with JD as the 0 point for timekeeping, however there is a `Time` object which enables conversion to and from several time-keeping system.
+kete uses the TDB Scaling, with JD as the 0 point for timekeeping, however there is a `Time` object which enables conversion to and from several time-keeping system.

 Asteroid Names